Quick summary

 The first is secured claims.
 These are those that are covered by a pledge, guarantee or other type of security.
 A creditor with a secured claim is entitled to have it satisfied with money from the sale of the debtor’s assets.
 Such claims have priority in the distribution of the debtor’s assets.

-The opposite is logically the case for unsecured claims, i.e. those which are not covered by any security right.
-The satisfaction of such claims comes after the secured claims, so they may not even be covered if the assets are insufficient to pay all the debts.
+Logically, the opposite is true for unsecured claims, i.e. claims that are not covered by any security right.
+Satisfaction of such claims comes after the secured claims, so they may not even be covered if the assets are insufficient to pay all the debts.

-The last type that could be mentioned are contingent claims.
+The last type we could mention is contingent claims.
 The maturity of these claims depends on certain conditions being met, so that until a certain event occurs, which is specified in the contract between the creditor and the debtor, these claims cannot be paid.

 Filing a claim in different types of insolvency proceedings

-The filing of a claim may vary depending on the type of insolvency proceedings in which the creditor is involved.
+The filing of a claim may vary depending on the type of insolvency proceedings the creditor is in.

 Bankruptcy is a liquidation process where the debtor’s assets are sold.
 The proceeds are then distributed to creditors in a predetermined order.
 The filing of a claim is necessary precisely in order for a creditor to be included in the distribution of the proceeds of the bankruptcy estate.
-Creditors usually have 60 days to file their claims.
+Creditors have two months to submit their claims.

 Reorganisation

-A reorganisation allows the debtor to continue to operate, but only under the supervision of creditors who file their claims and participate in the creation of the reorganisation plan.
+The reorganisation allows the debtor to continue to operate, but only under the supervision of creditors who file their claims and participate in the drafting of the reorganisation plan.
 This plan determines how creditors will be satisfied.
 Creditors have the right to vote on the reorganisation plan and thus have a greater influence on the course of the proceedings.

 Insolvency (personal bankruptcy)

-Bankruptcy is for individuals and small businesses.
-Creditors file their claims in the proceedings and their satisfaction depends on the debtor’s income during the duration of the arrangement.
-The creditors participate in the distribution of the debtor’s income and the eventual sale of his assets.
+Insolvency is for natural persons and legal entities that are not considered entrepreneurs and do not have debts from their business.
+Creditors file their claims in the procedure and their satisfaction depends on the debtor’s income during the duration of the arrangement.
+Creditors participate in the distribution of the debtor’s income and in the eventual sale of his assets.

 What if a creditor forgets to file a claim?

 Unfiled claims cannot be satisfied in the insolvency proceedings, and creditors lose the opportunity to recover their money.
-However, there are some exceptions that allow claims to be filed later, such as claims against the estate.
+However, there are some exceptions that allow you to file a claim later.

 If the insolvency practitioner rejects the claim, the creditor can go to court, but the likelihood of success is usually limited.